0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 asmlinkage void double_fault(void);
 ```

-When an interrupt or an exception occurs, the new `ss` selector is forced to `NULL` and the `ss` selector’s `rpl` field is set to the new `cpl`.
+When an interrupt or an exception occurs, the new `ss` selector is forced to `NULL` and the `ss` selector's `rpl` field is set to the new `cpl`.
 The old `ss`, `rsp`, register flags, `cs`, `rip` are pushed onto the new stack.
 In 64-bit mode, the size of interrupt stack-frame pushes is fixed at 8-bytes, so that we will get the following stack:

 ```
 +---------------+